Marguerite Mahy

 Born in Guernsey- British Isles.
 She pursued a career as a Registered Nurse.
 In 1966 she immigrated to Montreal and moved to Vancouver in 1970.

-Marguerite has taken several courses with the FCA, and has attended the White Rock Summer School of the Arts.
+Marguerite has taken several courses with the FCA, and has attended the White Rock Summer School and Gibsons Summmer School of the arts of the Arts.
 Teachers influencing her development as an artist include Kiff Holland, Rick MacDiarmid, Mike Svob, Anne-Marie Harvey and Judy Morris (USA).
 She has attended Art School in the Dordogne, France, and at the Institutio de Allende, in San Miguel de Allende, Mexico.

-She was previously a Member of the Federation of Canadian Artists, and has been a member of the North Shore Artists Guild since 1996.
-Her art has been exhibited in many juried shows.
-She has exhibited at the West Vancouver Memorial Library, the Silk Purse Arts Centre, the Ferry Building Gallery and in many of the Harmony Arts Festivals.
+She is a Member of the Federation of Canadian Artists, and has been a member of the North Shore Artists Guild since 1996.
+Her art has been exhibited in many juried and non juried shows.
+She has exhibited at the West Vancouver Memorial Library, the Silk Purse Arts Centre, the Ferry Building Gallery, Port Moody Art Gallery and in many of the Harmony Arts Festivals.
 She also exhibited in the International Art Fair in Shanghai, China in 2005.

 Her artwork can be found in private collections in Canada, the UK, France,Mexico and Asia.